Perhaps you've never heard of throat singing.

 It's also a way to sooth babies.
 Most women wore the babies on their backs in large hoods, allowing babies to feel throat-singing vibrations reverberating through the chest.
 Karin enjoys throat singing, not only because it's a way to participate in her cultural but also as "a stress reliever, because I have to focus on my breathing."

-Nukariik, which means sisters, played as part of Alaska Native Heritage Center's recent Circumpolar Music and Dance Festival, where numerous groups from the circumpolar region came together to share cultural practices.
+Nukariik, which means sisters, will perform Saturday Oct.
+3, 2015 as part of Alaska Native Heritage Center's Circumpolar Music and Dance Festival, where numerous groups from the circumpolar region come together to share cultural practices.